shivannis/xandr-docs-public/xandr-docs/articles/monetize/device-type-targeting-ali.md

 ---
-title : Microsoft Monetize - Device Type Targeting description : Learn how to access Device Type Targeting options in this page. ms.date: 10/28/2023
+title: Microsoft Monetize - Device Type Targeting
+description: Learn how to access Device Type Targeting options in this page. ms.date: 10/28/2023
 ---